openintentsframework/oif-contracts/README.md

 # The Open Intents Framework (OIF): Permissionless Cross-chain Intents

+⚠️ **SECURITY WARNING** ⚠️

+This project is currently using an **unaudited version** of OpenZeppelin Contracts instead of the latest released audited version. **Before any production release, it is mandatory to update to the latest audited version** to ensure security and stability.

+---

 The OIF is a full-stack developer framework that allows cross-chain intents to permissionlessly be deployed, solved, and discovered.
 Its comprised of two main pieces:
 - Smart contracts (this repo)
 - [Open-source solver](https://github.com/openintentsframework/oif-solvers)